 - Set KPIs for inventory accuracy, and track metrics over time.

 When performed properly, inventory cycle counts reduce the need for physical counts, which require a lot of resources and temporarily halt operations.
-To learn more about cycle counts as well as how MANTEC’s services can help your organization, contact us today.
+To learn more about cycle counts as well as how MANTEC’s services can help your organization, give us a call or contact us today.